 Since its inception in 1985, TomatoFest has raised over $300,000 and collected more than 13,000 canned goods to help feed the hungry through donations to participating area food pantries.

-Residents enjoy all that the Finger Lakes region has to offer in terms of natural beauty and outdoor activities.
+Folks who live in Auburn, NY enjoy all that the Finger Lakes region has to offer in terms of natural beauty and outdoor activities.
 With Owasco Lake only a 10-minute drive from downtown, Auburnians can head to Emerson Park at the northern end of the lake to enjoy the green spaces, playgrounds, boat launches, dog parks, and more.

 Many recreational opportunities are offered by the abundance of waterways in Cayuga County and the region, including the Finger Lakes, the Great Lakes, the Erie Canal, and wild trout streams.
 In fact, the county boasts more freshwater coastline than any other county in New York.
 Located along these scenic coastlines are marinas, fishing charters, campgrounds, golf courses and upscale lodging and dining locations.